apollographql/rover-init-starters/add-mcp/README.md

 **"Do I need to know GraphQL?"** → Nope.
 The template handles all the GraphQL stuff automatically.

-**"Is this secure?"** → Claude connects to your local copy only.
+**"Is this secure?"** → Your AI assistant connects to your local copy only.
 Your data stays on your machine.

 ## 🆘 Need Help?